The Humility Factor in the Castlereagh Statement

 ai in education castlereagh statement principle 2 Apr 05, 2026

-This provokes me into thinking about how educational history shows us striving to be 'student-centre'.
 Arguably, evident from the time of the Enlightenment, e.g. from the writings of Johann Heinrich Pestalozzi in the early 1800s, then further substantiated in the late-19th and early-20th century by John Dewey, I believe we've been on a quest in Australian education to transform our students from passive listeners into active investigators.

 What of teacher-wellbeing?

-However, the Castlereagh Statements' second principle of Institutional and Individual Humility provokes me into thinking about how technological solutions relate to alleviating the teacher's stress levels.
-The lessons of teaching and learning during the COVID pandemic, the number of teachers walking away from the profession and, most recently, striking teachers in 2022, 2023 and 2026 also become implicated in how we come to realise AI in Education.
+Now, in the digital age, concepts of Personalised Learning and Differentiated Instruction emphasise that teachers must adapt content and processes to suit individual student readiness.
+However, the lessons of teaching and learning during the COVID pandemic, the number of teachers walking away from the profession and, most recently, striking teachers in 2022, 2023 and 2026 also become implicated in how we come to realise AI in Education.

 What's so special about Principle 2?

 Then there's the "Humility Paradox" to consider.
 As many religious texts note, the moment you realise you are humble, you have likely lost it.
 This makes it the only virtue that "disappears" the moment it is claimed.
-This is what is illustrate, for instance, in the Parable of the Pharisee and the Tax Collector when the Pharisee's prayer declares "God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector."
+This is what is illustrated, for instance, in the Parable of the Pharisee and the Tax Collector when the Pharisee's prayer declares "God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector."

 Why does this matter?

-As I read it, the idea of calling "for a commitment to institutional collaborative innovation and humility" seals the relationship between AI in Education with human cognition.
 For instance, in the past fifteen years, cognitive scientists Drs Barbara Oakley and Terry Sejnowski, have popularised ‘learning to learn’ in their Coursera MOOC course for teaching secondary and undergraduate students.

 • Focused mode is for doing: calculating, writing, or memorising.
 It provides the "raw data" for the brain to work with.